Our Symptom checker provides clinical advice on what to do next based on your symptoms.

 Burns are common and causes include sunburn, scalds from hot water and chemical burns.
 Read about the symptoms of and treatment options for burns.

 Trusted information about electric shocks and burns, including what it is, causes, symptoms, safety, treatments and self-care

 Keeping warm indoors means watching out for heaters and other things that can cause burns and scalds.
 These simple tips should help to keep you safe.

-Many chemicals can cause serious burns to the skin and a chemical burn should be treated as a medical emergency.
-Learn how to do first aid while awaiting help.
+Many chemicals can cause serious burns to the skin, which should be treated as a medical emergency.
+Learn how to perform first aid for chemical burns.